tynopet/homework/homework-46/page6.md

 4.
   A.
-    1. She likes to listen to music.
+    1. She likes listening to music.
     2. I'm an architect.
     3. Are you feeling alright?
     4. When can I visit your house?
-    5. Let's discuss this tomorrow. (?)
+    5. Let's discuss this tomorrow.
     6. He doesn't come here often.
     7. We come from Germany.
     8. Where did you go yesterday?
-    9. I lived in this town all my life (?)
+    9. I have been living in this town all my life.
     10. My wife cooks really good.

   B.